xioperez01/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/REDAME.md

 * How to listen/bind to DOM events
 * How to listen/bind to user events

+## File description

+* 0-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000):

 ## Environment

 * Languages: JavaScript, jQuery version 3.x